-Later in 2020 and 2021 social media was used to sow doubt in the results of the US election which lead to the riot in the capital on January 6th, 2021, which lead to 5 deaths, hundreds injured, and more than 150 subject cases filed so far.
+Later in 2020 and 2021 social media was used to sow doubt in the results of the US election which lead to the riot in the capital on January 6th, 2021, which lead to 5 deaths, hundreds injured, and 955 people charged.

-There is little question that social media played a significant role in these riots to overthrow the US government.
+There is no question that social media played a major role in these riots to overthrow the US government.

-But what’s not up for debate, is that suspending the former President’s accounts was recognition of responsibility by social media to say, at least some of what happened is a result of authority figures using their platforms.
+But what’s not up for debate is that suspending the former President’s accounts was a recognition of responsibility by social media to say at least some of what happened is a result of authority figures using their platforms.

 If they didn’t feel that way, they would’ve left it alone.

 A year later, Elon Musk bought Twitter and the debate continues.

 The impact of removing Trump from their platforms lead to a 73 percent drop in misinformation about the US election according to research firm Zignal Labs.

 That’s not small.